STAT545-UBC-hw-2018-19/hw06-zhamadeh/hw06-zhamadeh.md

 #### Overview

-To fufill prompt \#2, we are going to build a function that can take in data on multiple countries and create a linear regression model for predicting life Expectancy based on GDP per capita
+To fufill prompt \#2 and \#6, we are going to build a function that can take in data on nested data for multiple countries and create a linear regression model for predicting life Expectancy based on GDP per capita

 #### Loading required packages